-Johanna Kroesen is a graduate of Chapman University with a Bachelors of Music in Music Education and Violin Performance.
-In 2006, she graduated magna cum laude from The Hartt School of Music with a Masters of Music Education in String Pedagogy.
-At the Hartt School, Ms. Kroesen received an Educational Fellowship to serve as Assistant Director and Master Teacher of the Hartt String Project, an organization that brings string music education to disadvantaged children throughout the greater Hartford region.
-Since 2006, Ms. Kroesen has been an Elementary String Specialist in the Irvine Unified School District, teaching over 750 students at Springbrook, Stone Creek, University Park, Westpark, and Woodbury Elementary Schools.
-Ms. Kroesen is currently an Adjunct Professor at Chapman University, teaching string methodology.
+Johanna Gamboa-Kroesen is a graduate of Chapman University with a Bachelors of Music in Music Education and Violin Performance.
+In 2006, she graduated from The Hartt School of Music with a Masters of Music Education in String Pedagogy, along with a teaching credential.
+At the Hartt School, Mrs. Gamboa-Kroesen received an Educational Fellowship to serve as Assistant Director and Master Teacher of the Hartt String Project.

 Since 2006, she has been a String Specialist in the Irvine Unified School District, teaching over 850 students each year at Alderwood, Bonita Canyon, Eastshore, Oak Creek, and Turtle Rock Elementary Schools.
 In 2011, she took a leave of absence from her tenure with IUSD to pursue a year teaching abroad in Beijing, China.